 City of culture

 There is a reason why Groningen is among the largest cultural cities in The Netherlands.
 Several large theatres, such as the Stadsschouwburg and the Grand Theatre, provide various groups with a stage.
 The Simplon and Vera music venues put Groningen pop music on the map.
 In January, talented bands take over the city centre during Eurosonic Noorderslag, and in August performing artists do the same in the Noorderplantsoen during Noorderzon.
-And then there is the magnificent Groninger Museum that featured David Bowie’s heritage in 2016.
+And then there is the magnificent Groninger Museum.

 Old and contemporary architecture